BongoHive/front-end-learning-resources/README.md

 ### Introduction

 > In this section, read and understand the basics of programming, we will be using `Javascript` and this knowledge will help you learn other programming languages as well.
+**Phase 1**
+> Phase 1 assignment can be found here https://github.com/BongoHive/js-phase-2

 **Understand the following**

 - Variables
-- Functions
-- Logic
-- Loops & arrays
-- Objects
+- Different data types in Javascript

 **Phase 2**
-> Assess the understanding of the technology(this can be just questions)
+> Phase 2 assignment can be found here https://github.com/BongoHive/js-phase-2

-### Prove your understanding
-> You can consider these phases like small projects that build up to each other
+- Functions and basic problem solving

 **Phase 3**
-> Assignment number1
+> Phase 3 assignment can be found here https://github.com/BongoHive/js-phase-3
+- Logic
+- Loops

 **Phase 4**
-> Assignment number2
+> Assignment for this phase can be found here https://github.com/BongoHive/js-phase-3
+- Objects
+- Classes

 ### Final Project